SynthTools: A Framework for Scaling Synthetic Tools for Agent Development: Introduction

 \section{Introduction}

 Large language model (LLM) agents have drawn considerable attention for their potential to tackle complex, real-world tasks.
-To complete such tasks, modern agents are increasingly envisioned to make coordinated and precise use of multiple tools \citep{xu2023tool, qin2023toolllm, yao2024tau}.
-This positions tool-use proficiency as a central capability of a performant agent.
-However, current models continue to face challenges in using tools reliably \citep{yao2024tau, wang2024gta, patil2025bfcl}.
+To complete such tasks, modern agents are increasingly envisioned to make coordinated and precise use of multiple tools \citep{xu2023tool, qin2023toolllm, barres2025tau2benchevaluatingconversationalagents}.

+However, current models continue to face challenges in using tools reliably \citep{barres2025tau2benchevaluatingconversationalagents, wang2024gta, patil2025bfcl}.
 As evident throughout major advances in machine learning \citep{Deng_Imagenet,Hoffmann_Chinchilla}, the scale and diversity of training sets are among the most critical factors influencing the quality of a model.
-Therefore, to realize the vision of autonomous tool-use agents, it is essential to obtain a comprehensive toolset for training and evaluation.
+Therefore, to realize the vision of autonomous tool-use agents, it is essential to obtain a comprehensive set of tool-use training environments.

-A straightforward approach is to directly use real-world APIs as tools, since they offer authenticity and reflect practical constraints.
-However, they pose practical problems such as requirements for API keys, usage quotas, rate limits, and frequent interface changes or deprecations, all of which complicates scalable environment creation and compromise reproducibility \citep{guo_stabletoolbench}.
-To work around these limitations, existing efforts focus on manually curating real APIs or building high-fidelity replicas \citep{xu2023tool,tang2023toolalpaca, yao2024tau, chen2025acebenchwinsmatchpoint}.
-Yet, these hand-crafted collections are naturally limited in both the number of available tools and the diversity of covered domains (see Figure \ref{fig:benchmarking_tools}).
-For instance, ACEbench \citep{chen2025acebenchwinsmatchpoint} includes only eight broad domains, and $\tau$-bench \citep{yao2024tau} covers just two.
-This leads us to the central question for this paper:
+Tool-use pipelines vary along two largely independent axes: how environments are \textit{generated} and how tool calls are \textit{simulated} at runtime.
+A straightforward approach to environment generation is to directly use real-world APIs as tools and construct tasks from them, since they offer authenticity and reflect practical constraints \citep{qin2023toolllm, fang2025towards, prabhakar2025apigen, patil2024gorilla, lu2026youtullmunlockingnativeagentic}.
+However, this choice bounds how these environments can be simulated: real APIs pose practical problems during interaction such as requirements for API keys, usage quotas, rate limits, and frequent interface changes or deprecations, all of which complicate scalable environment creation \citep{guo_stabletoolbench}.
+One option to compromise on this is to retain real API documentation but simulates tool behavior using an LLM, decoupling generation from simulation \cite{li2025simulatingenvironmentsreasoningmodels}.
+An alternative solution is to manually curate tool suites or build high-fidelity replicas \citep{xu2023tool, barres2025tau2benchevaluatingconversationalagents, patil2025bfcl, li_apibank, chen2025acebenchwinsmatchpoint}, paired with programmatic simulation in separated sandboxes.
+These hand-crafted collections are naturally limited in both the number of available tools and the diversity of covered domains; for instance, ACEbench \citep{chen2025acebenchwinsmatchpoint} includes only eight broad domains, and $\tau^2$-bench \citep{barres2025tau2benchevaluatingconversationalagents} covers just five, making them insufficient as exhaustive training environments.